NaturalHiggsMass/HiggsMassMC/README.md

 git clone https://github.com/NaturalHiggsMass/MadGraph.git
 ```

-You have to setup environment each time, when you want run any git comments, like:
+You have to setup environment each time, when you want run any git commands, like:
 * Update from github:
 ```
 git pull